UPDATE: MARCH 29th, 2021

 Check Before You Go

-- Do your research and plan ahead.
+- If you must visit Squamish, do your research and plan ahead.

 - Consult our What's Open directory to see which businesses are open and how they have modified their operations in response to COVID-19.